Prizren incident (1999)

-The Prizren Incident, also known among German troops as "Bloody Sunday", was a confrontation between German Kosovo Force (KFOR) troops advancing into Kosovo and stragglers from the withdrawing Yugoslav Army.
+The Prizren incident was a confrontation between German Kosovo Force (KFOR) troops advancing into Kosovo and stragglers from the withdrawing Yugoslav Army.
 The shootout took place in the city of Prizren, on 13 June 1999.
 The German troops killed one armed Serb on the spot, while another one died of wounds later.
 A German soldier was injured by return fire, and there were reports of a woman wounded by Serb snipers.

 Background

 On 12 June 1999, two days after the approval of UN Security Council Resolution 1244, Kosovo Force (KFOR) personnel began to arrive in Kosovo to stop further hostilities between ethnic Albanians and Serbs and to coordinate efforts to secure the distribution of humanitarian aid.

 Arrival of the German troops

 In the early hours of 13 June about 100 German soldiers arrived in Prizren from Macedonia to secure the city for another 600 incoming troops that entered at afternoon from Albania, 10 mi to the west.
 Earlier, a Yugoslav Army outpost at Vrbnica border crossing, recently vacated by 60 soldiers, was looted and vandalized.
 The German soldiers were received as liberators by the ethnic Albanian inhabitants.
-One of their first tasks was to separate a crowd of Albanian civilians and Yugoslav troops by forming a human line, after the former pelted a convoy of civilian Serbs leaving the city.
+One of their first tasks was to separate a crowd of Kosovar Albanian civilians and Yugoslav troops by forming a human line, after the former pelted a convoy of Kosovar Serb civilians leaving the city.
 There was a tense standoff, but eventually a German officer managed to convince the Serbs to withdraw.
 At the Morinë border crossing, German troops compelled the Serbs to leave the outpost according to schedule when the latter tried to win more time.